 OVERVIEW OF CONDUCT RESOLUTION PROCESS

-An individual may report concerns about alleged violation(s) of the Student Code of Conduct by contacting Campus Safety, College Life, Residential Education, Title IX Office, or the online Community Concern Form.
+An individual may report concerns about alleged violation(s) of the Community Standards Policies by contacting Campus Safety, College Life, Residential Education, Title IX Office, or the online Community Concern Form.
 Reports can usually be addressed most effectively if they are submitted promptly, but reports can be submitted at any time.
 The Director of Student Rights and Responsibilities will determine what policy violations are alleged and, if applicable, whether an information resolution or a formal resolution process will be followed.
 If the Complainant wants to participate in the resolution process, they may meet with the Director of Student Rights and Responsibilities to discuss the process for resolution and their options for participation.

 Students with outstanding or pending student conduct alleged violations may, at the discretion of the College, not be approved for withdrawal or a leave of absence, request or receive a transcript, or graduate/receive a degree from Gettysburg College until Student Conduct alleged violations are resolved.